refinedev/refine/documentation/docs/api-reference/antd/hooks/table/useEditableTable.md

 ### `editButtonProps`

-Takes `id` as a parameter and returns the props needed by the `<EditButton>`.
+`editButtonProps` takes `id` as a parameter and returns the props needed by the `<EditButton>`.

-By default, `onClick` function is overridden by `useEditableTable`.
-When is triggered it will call `useForm's` `setId` function with the given `id`.
+By default, the `onClick` function is overridden by `useEditableTable`.
+Which will call `useForm's` `setId` function with the given `id` when called.

 ```tsx
 editButtonProps: (id: BaseKey) => ButtonProps;
 ```

-Returns a function that takes an `id` as a parameter and returns the props for the edit button.
+It also returns a function that takes an `id` as a parameter and returns the props for the edit button.

 ### `isEditing`